Sunday between 9 and 15 October, Year B

 Help us to support them and to be an encouragement to all the children we know.

-We wonder and worry about those who we meet in our daily lives.
+We wonder and worry about those around us daily who are struggling.

 What must we do?
 How can we help?